 Certain medications, particularly those that affect the inner ear or brain function, can cause dizziness or vertigo as a side effect.
 These may include medications for blood pressure, sedatives, antidepressants, and chemotherapy drugs.

-Anemia – Low iron levels in the blood can lead to dizziness due to inadequate oxygen delivery to the brain.
+Anemia: Low iron levels reduce oxygen delivery to the brain.

 Symptoms can vary depending on the underlying cause.
 Common symptoms include: